slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 ### Deployment policy setup

-The delpoyment policy is stored alongside the release policy.
+The deployment policy is stored alongside the release policy.
 The policy is stored in a central location administered by the organization.
 This gives the organization a central view of all the projects and their configuration.
 In this activity, we store the policy in a GitHub repository owned by the organization.
 Like the release policy, the deployment policy is sub-devided into:

 1. A configuration maintained by the organization which applies to all teams within the organization